A mathematical model of clonal hematopoiesis explaining phase transitions in chronic myeloid leukemia: The Mathematical Model

-Intermediate normal progenitor cells (NPCs) can undergo symmetric division, leading to the generation of two mature normal progenitor cells (see Lee and Vasioukhin \cite{lv}, and Zhang \textit{et al.} \cite{zdm}).
-Furthermore, mature normal progenitor cells (NPCs) can directly differentiate into other types of mature normal progenitor cells (see Carr \cite{c}):
+Intermediate healthy progenitor cells (HPCs) can undergo symmetric division, leading to the generation of two later healthy progenitor cells (see Lee and Vasioukhin \cite{lv}, and Zhang \textit{et al.} \cite{zdm}).
+Furthermore, later healthy progenitor cells (HPCs) can directly differentiate into other types of later healthy progenitor cells (see Carr \cite{c}):

-Intermediate normal progenitor cells (NPCs) can also undergo asymmetric division, giving rise to one mature normal progenitor cell (NPC) and one normal differentiated cell (NDC) (see Lee and Vasioukhin \cite{lv} and Gómez-López \textit{et al.} \cite{glp}):
+Intermediate healthy progenitor cells (HPCs) can also undergo asymmetric division, giving rise to one later healthy progenitor cell (HPC) and one healthy differentiated cell (HDC) (see Lee and Vasioukhin \cite{lv}, and Gómez-López \textit{et al.} \cite{glp}):

-Mature normal progenitor cells (NPCs) can directly differentiate into normal differentiated cells (NDCs) and can also undergo symmetric differentiation, leading to the generation of two normal differentiated cells (NDCs) (see Lee and Vasioukhin \cite{lv} and Zhang \textit{et al.} \cite{zdm}):
+Later healthy progenitor cells (HPCs) can directly differentiate into healthy differentiated cells (HDCs) and can also undergo symmetric differentiation, leading to the generation of two healthy differentiated cells (HDCs) (see Lee and Vasioukhin \cite{lv}, and Zhang \textit{et al.} \cite{zdm}):

-Normal differentiated cells (NDCs) can directly differentiate into other types of normal differentiated cells.
-They can also terminally differentiate and undergo symmetric differentiation into normal terminally differentiated cells (NTDCs), which do not have the capacity to proliferate (see Duffy \textit{et al.} \cite{dwm}, Riffelmacher and Simon \cite{rs} and Grinenko \textit{et al.} \cite{get}):
+Healthy differentiated cells (HDCs) can directly differentiate into other types of healthy differentiated cells.
+They can also terminally differentiate and undergo symmetric differentiation into healthy terminally differentiated cells (HTDCs), which do not have the capacity to proliferate (see Duffy \textit{et al.} \cite{dwm}, Riffelmacher and Simon \cite{rs}, and Grinenko \textit{et al.} \cite{get}):